-Today, I am going to share how I make strawberry jam.
+Today, I am going to share how I make strawberry freezer jam.
 It is the simplest way I’ve found.
-Tomorrow I’ll share how I make raspberry jam.
+Tomorrow, I’ll share how I make raspberry jam.
 I do it differently than the strawberry.
 Those are the two types of jams my family loves.
 This recipe comes from inside the box of Sure Jell.

 - 2 cups crushed strawberries

 - Wash and prepare glass or plastic containers to store jam in.
 You can buy these or I have found that old sour cream containers work just fine.